digital-asset/da-marketplace/docs/damlhub_deployment.md

 These instructions will show you how to build and deploy the Marketplace to the Daml Hub cloud service.

+## Pre-requisites

+Ensure you have installed the dependencies as noted on the main README.
+Note that the local stack currently only works on Unix-based operating systems, such as macOS and GNU/Linux.

+Windows development is not fully supported yet.
+It may be possible to follow these steps through [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/), though this is largely untested.

 ## Build the DIT file

 First, package a DIT from a clean slate if you haven't already.